Guide: Studying in Finland

 Housing

-You can find information on housing for students on the page Student housing in Finland.
-You can find general information on housing in Finland on the page Housing in Finland.
+Information on student housing can be found on the page Student housing in Finland.
+For general information on housing in Finland, see the page Housing in Finland.

 You can find information on taxation of students on the page Taxation in Finland.